Tirth-Nagar/Education.L/README.md

 # Education.Ly
  A java based application with the sole purpose of educating students in different grades and subjects.
+Made to help people who do not have access to proper education.